ksaiprakash24/Inventory-Management-Analytics-End-to-End-Project/README.md

 - Created SQL Views and Reporting Tables.
 - Connected SQL Server to Power BI.
 - Developed an interactive Power BI dashboard using DAX measures and professional visualizations.

 ---

+# ✅ Project Outcome

+- Built a complete end-to-end analytics solution from Excel to Power BI.
+- Created SQL reporting tables and reusable views for business reporting.
+- Developed an interactive two-page Power BI dashboard using DAX.
+- Demonstrated ETL, SQL, data modeling, and dashboard development skills in a single project.

+---